My rating: 4 of 5 stars

 At first, Indignation seems as if it will be a minor-key recapitulation of the Rothian themes: nostalgia for old-fashioned labor (butchery, in this case) and for postwar Newark; the struggle of the third-generation American Jewish male against both the WASP’s frigidity and repression and his own ethno-religious enclave’s paranoia and conservatism; the delights and terrors of allowing the phallus to express itself; and the overall challenge posed by American individualism to the ethical life and the literary imagination.
 Even the title itself seems like something that might—were it not for The Anatomy Lesson and The Human Stain and The Dying Animal—double as the name for Roth’s oeuvre as a whole.

-The plot, with spoliers: it is the early 1950s, and Marcus Messner is the beloved son of a kosher butcher in Newark.
-But when he begins attending Robert Treat, a small downtown college, his previously stolid father becomes consumed with fear that his son will be corrupted or die.
+The novel is set in the early 1950s.
+Marcus Messner is the beloved son of a kosher butcher in Newark, and when he begins attending Robert Treat, a small downtown college, his previously stolid father becomes consumed with fear that his son will be corrupted or die.
 Oppressed by his father’s baseless fears, Messner transfers to Winesburg College, in small-town Ohio, for his sophomore year.
 He is determined to succeed, even to become valedictorian, so that he can avoid being sent to Korea as a vulnerable infantryman once his college deferment ends.
 But at the small and traditional liberal arts college, Messner—who had previously been an agreeable, successful student—finds himself in conflict with almost everyone, from his histrionic gay roommate Bertram Flusser in his first all-Jewish dorm-room to the college’s dean of men, who wants Messner to conform more readily to the college’s WASPish traditions.
 Add to this Marcus’s first significant sexual experience—a blow job from Olivia Hutton, a Sylvia-Plath-like young woman with a history of mental illness, addiction, and, it is quietly implied, incest and sexual abuse—and Messner’s initiation into the pain and complexity of adult life.

 As my summary indicates, this short novel traffics overtly in unsubtle and even offensive stereotypes, from the overbearing Jewish father to the hidebound and stuffy Protestant dean of men, from the flamboyantly gay theater-kid Flusser to the damaged WASP co-ed Olivia.
 That is because Roth’s purpose is to investigate how we become stereotypes of ourselves.
 If the point of the Zuckerman novels was to explore the endlessly complicated inner life of the American individual behind what could be known or said about him or her in public, the point of Indignation is to emphasize by contrast how readily we swell our personae (Greek for “masks”) into defensive exaggerations (sometimes because, Roth allows, we are defending ourselves against very real threats, as with Olivia, who has been sexually abused, or threatened minority groups in general, such as gay or Jewish people).